Stackclash/5e-vault/5. Mechanics/Bestiary/Giant/Dire Troll (MPMM).md

 aliases: ["Dire Troll"]
 ---
 # Dire Troll
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-246, Mordenkainen's Tome of Foes p.
-243*
+246*

 Trolls kill and eat almost anything—including, in rare cases, other trolls.
 This cannibalism has the effect of causing a troll to grow to an unusually large size.
 The resulting dire trolls crave more and more troll flesh to fuel their continued growth.